ESG Topics A-Z

 Recycle: support a circular economy for plastic

+Once enjoyed, the packaging from our products should be collected and recycled where possible for another use to create a more circular economy.
+We recognize that, while we cannot change recycling and recovery rates around the world on our own, we have a role to play in supporting recycling systems through investments and partnerships.
 Increasing collection and recycling rates supports a circular economy by promoting the recovery of the materials we put into the market, preserving their value and aiming to prevent the materials from ending up as litter or in landfills.
-We seek to improve collection and recycling infrastructure through policy and programs as well as consumer education and engagement.
+We seek to improve collection through policy and voluntary programs supporting both infrastructure and consumer education and engagement to increase recycling rates.

 Reinvent: improve the packaging and plastic that we use